 Some parents find it helpful to fundraise for a cause, as a way of doing something positive and channelling their energy into helping others.
 This can help deal with a part of their grief, and it can be comforting to know that money raised in your baby’s memory will help others.

 If you would like to fundraise in memory of a loved one, click here for more information.

 Talking and sharing your feelings with others really can help.
 Some people find that relying on the support of family and friends is the best way for them, others find speaking with someone outside immediate family and friends is more helpful.

-You might find it helpful to talk with another family who has experienced something similar.
-You might want to talk with another Mum, or another Dad.
-It can help to know that you are not alone and they may understand in a way that others simply can’t.
+You might find it helpful to talk with another mum or dad, another family who have experienced something similar to you.
+It can help to know that you are not alone and they may understand in a way that others can’t.
 You may also want to ask practical questions of others who are or who have been in a comparable situation.

-Do consider bereavement counselling – it can be very important for Mums, Dads and siblings.
-Hospitals have specialist bereavement and information services that offer support, as well as information and referral to appropriate community support agencies.
+Do consider bereavement counselling – it can be very helpful for mums, dads and siblings.
+Hospitals have specialist bereavement and information services that offer support, as well as information and the ability to refer to appropriate community support agencies.
 They will be able to help you with practical issues and the next steps.
 The midwife, health visitor and GP will also be able to help with support and signposting.

 Please do ask for support if you need it.